| Urethral

 bladder.
 Spasm is is a form of cramp and the discomfort of this cramp

 is interpreted by the brain that the bladder needs to be emptied.
+Treatment

 is not based on scientific studies but simply on what seems to work.